fosslight/fosslight-guide-en/scanner/6_android.md

 8. Check which binaries are not included in NOTICE.html:
     - Open the result.txt file to view the list of binaries marked as nok.
-    - These binaries are marked as ok or ok(NA) in the NOTICE.html column of the OSS Report but are not included in the NOTICE.html.
+    - These binaries are marked as ok or ok(NA) in the Notice column of the OSS Report but are not included in the NOTICE.html.
     - (Warning) All binaries with ok or ok(NA) in NOTICE.html must be included in the NOTICE.html.
 Therefore, the result.txt file should not list any binaries as nok.
 <br>

-#### (2) If OSS is not used (when the NOTICE.html column is nok or nok(NA))
+#### (2) If OSS is not used (when the Notice column is nok or nok(NA))

 For binaries explicitly marked as not using OSS, their names must not be included in the NOTICE.html.
 Follow the steps below to verify whether the binary names are incorrectly included in the NOTICE.html.

 #### How to run
-1. Filter the values nok and nok(NA) from the NOTICE.html column.
+1. Filter the values nok and nok(NA) from the Notice column.
 2. Refer to steps 2 to 5 in section (1) above.
 Use nok as the parameter for the -c option since this is checking for nok entries.
    ```
    (command)